core-wg/oscore/draft-ietf-core-object-security.md

 If Observe is supported:

-Replace step 3 in {{prot-res}} with:

-A. Compute the AEAD nonce as described in {{nonce}}.
+In step 3 of Section 8.3, compute the AEAD nonce as described in Section 5.2:

-  * For responses that are not Observe notifications:
+   * For responses that are not Observe notifications, process the step as described in step 3.

-      * Either use the nonce from the request, or
-      * Encode the Partial IV (Sender Sequence Number in network byte order) and increment the Sender Sequence Number by one.
-Compute the AEAD nonce from the Sender ID, Common IV, and Partial IV.

-  *  For Observe notifications, encode the Partial IV (Sender Sequence Number in network byte order) and increment the Sender Sequence Number by one.
-Compute the AEAD nonce from the Sender ID, Common IV, and Partial IV.
+   * For Observe notifications, use the attribute-value pair stored in step B of {{observe-ver-req}} to encode the Partial IV (Sender Sequence Number in network byte order) and increment the Sender Sequence Number by one.

+Note that the attribute-value pair stored in step B of {{observe-ver-req}} MUST be deleted whenever the Observation is cancelled or “forgotten”.

 ## Verifying the Response {#ver-res}